fredpolicarpo/spring-boot-groovy-baas/README.md

 This project runs a Web API with Banking operations

 # Setting Up
-This section will explain how to configure an environment to run the `BaaS` API
+This section will explain how to configure the environment to run the `BaaS` API

 ## Install Java 11
 It is recommend to use [SKDMAN!](https://sdkman.io) to manage the JDK versions in your environment.